 DDACTS Works!
-See what your collegues have to say about the training and how the DDACTS system has worked for them: DDACTS Works!
+See what your colleagues have to say about the training and how the DDACTS system has worked for them: DDACTS Testimonials!

 Any Texas law enforcement agency wishing to participate in this project or to obtain more information please feel free to contact the Texas- DDACTS Project Manager, Daniel A. Howard at email@example.com.